How do I file a charge?

 2013 MLK Contest Winners

 Dr. Martin Luther King, Jr. studied many of the world’s great leaders and philosophers when framing his own beliefs.
 One of the most influential of those philosophers was Mahatma Gandhi, who Dr. King called, “the guiding light of [the] technique of nonviolent social change.”
-In 1959, Dr. King even travelled to India to walk in Gandhi’s footsteps and learn from Gandhi’s followers there.
+In 1959, Dr. King even traveled to India to walk in Gandhi’s footsteps and learn from Gandhi’s followers there.
 Dr. King and Gandhi shared the belief that love and peace are the best way to change the hearts and minds of the public.
 Both men understood that if they wanted to inspire their community to change, they had to make the same changes themselves.
 Gandhi said, “If we could change ourselves, the tendencies in the world would also change.
 As a man changes his own nature, so does the attitude of the world change towards him.”
 Dr. King lived this philosophy by practicing peaceful protests instead of trying to counter hatred and violence with more of the same.

 6th Grade Art: Gabrielle Herlocher- Waggoner Road Junior High School